andreapavoni/andreapavoni.github.io/_posts/2013-08-20-a-rails-4-tutorial-application-for-beginners.md

 The model representing a *bookmark* was created in `app/models/bookmark.rb`, at the moment it's almost empty in terms of code, but it already knows how to behave with the database.
 To demonstrate this, we'll use another Rails command to open a *console*:

-{% highlight bash %}
+{% highlight sh %}
 andrea@mbair ~/Works/12dos/bookmarks % rails console
 Loading development environment (Rails 4.0.0)
 >
 {% endhighlight %}

-Now, we have a bash to manually issue commands to our rails app.
+Now, we have a shell to manually issue commands to our rails app.
 Let's see if it knows something about our *Bookmark*:

 {% highlight ruby %}
 > Bookmark
 => Bookmark(id: integer, title: string, url: string, created_at: datetime, updated_at: datetime)

 > Bookmark.count
      (0.3ms)  SELECT COUNT(*) FROM "bookmarks"
 => 0
 {% endhighlight %}